rittwage/nibtools/readme.txt

    Writing back to disks using the same hardware has less success, since copy protection was designed to take advantage of the fact that you cannot write everything you can read with any disk drive.
-Still, you can write back the large majority of software successsully.
+Still, you can write back the large majority of software successfully.

    The following table gives an overview over protection schemes and NIBTOOLS's chances on copying them: